Angelica137/paying-off-debt/README.md

 Write a program that uses these bounds and bisection search to find the smallest monthly payment to the cent (no more multiples of \$10) such that we can pay off the debt within a year.
 Try it out with large inputs, and notice how fast it is (try the same large inputs in your solution to Problem 2 to compare!).
 Produce the same return value as you did in Problem 2.

 The code must run in under 30 seconds

+## Solution

+### User story

+As a credi card user,
+I want to know how my balance will change each month of the next year, if I pay the minimum payment each month, So that I know what to expect at the end of the year